Section 0.2 About analysis

 Calculus has prepared you, the student, for using mathematics without telling you why what you learned is true.
 To use, or teach, mathematics effectively, you cannot simply know what is true, you must know why it is true.
 This course shows you why calculus is true.
 It is here to give you a good understanding of the concept of a limit, the derivative, and the integral.

 Let us use an analogy.
-An auto mechanic that has learned to change the oil, fix broken headlights, and charge the battery, but who does not understand how the engine works, will only be able to do those simple tasks.
+An auto mechanic who has learned to change the oil, fix broken headlights, and charge the battery, but who does not understand how the engine works, will only be able to do those simple tasks.
 He will be unable to work independently to diagnose and fix problems.
-A high school teacher that does not understand the definition of the Riemann integral or the derivative may not be able to properly answer all the students’ questions.
-To this day I remember several nonsensical statements I heard from my calculus teacher in high school, who simply did not understand the concept of the limit, though he could “do” the problems in the textbook.
+A high school teacher who does not understand the definition of the Riemann integral or the derivative may not be able to properly answer all the students’ questions.
+To this day I remember several nonsensical statements I heard from my calculus teacher in high school, who simply did not understand the concept of the limit, although he could “do” the problems in the textbook.

-We start with a discussion of the real number system, most importantly its completeness property, which is the basis for all that comes after.
+We start with a discussion of the real number system, most importantly its completeness property, which is the basis for all that follows.
 We then discuss the simplest form of a limit, the limit of a sequence.
 Afterwards, we study functions of one variable, continuity, and the derivative.
 Next, we define the Riemann integral and prove the fundamental theorem of calculus.
 We discuss sequences of functions and the interchange of limits.
 Finally, we give an introduction to metric spaces.

 Let \(x\) be a real number.
 If \(x < \epsilon\) is true for all real numbers \(\epsilon > 0\text{,}\) then \(x \leq 0\).